McAronDev/Windows-full-speed-HotSpot-for-VR/README.md

 Powershell script for setting your wifi interface as full speed HotSpot.

-This script connects your PC to any available 5Ghz network to force run WiFi interface on full speed.
+This script connects your PC to any available 5Ghz network as client to force run WiFi interface on full speed.
+Then it disconnects from that network and setting up HotSpot.

 What you need to do: